rollyourown-xyz/ryo-website-content/content/rollyourown/projects/host_server/index.md

 Once a host server has been set up, you should have a public IP address for the server and an initial root login (either provided to you by your hosting provider when the host server was ordered or configured by you during the operating system installation procedure on your own machine).
 The host server now needs to be prepared for the deployment of [rollyourown.xyz](https://rollyourown.xyz) projects.
 The control node needs to be configured to communicate securely with the host server and the host server needs to be set up with all necessary software and configuration to host your project.

-Server configuration and software installation is automated by the `host-setup.sh` script in the [rollyourown.xyz](https://rollyourown.xyz) [host server repository](https://git.rollyourown.xyz/ryo-projects/ryo-host).
+Server configuration and software installation is automated by the `host-setup.sh` script in the [rollyourown.xyz](https://rollyourown.xyz) host server repository [on Codeberg](https://codeberg.org/rollyourown-xyz/ryo-host) or [on GitHub](https://github.com/rollyourown-xyz/ryo-host).

 {{< more "secondary">}}